yocontra/nova/README.md

 ## Dependencies

 Nova only aims to be compliant with WebKit.
-If you want nova to work with older browsers, use [Modernizr](http://www.modernizr.com/) and [es5-shim](https://github.com/kriskowal/es5-shim) or something similar.
+If you want nova to work with older browsers you can check out [this list by Modernizr](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills)
 Developers will need coffee-script and uglify-js installed globally via npm to build nova and fusker to run the test server.

 ## Contributors